ChicoState/UX-Tee-Together/phaseIII/README.md

 ## Caveats

-The first major caveat was that we had the absolute minimum acceptable sample size (number = 5).
-This will lead to skewed results because the small limited pool of participants can be greatly affected by biases.
+The first major caveat was that we had the absolute minimum acceptable sample size (n = 5).
+This may mean lead to skewed results because the small limited pool of participants can be greatly affected by biases.
 While our team was running our study we unfortunately had a participant not arrive so we were left with only five responses instead of six.
 Also, Task 1 originally included adding a profile picture however we had to remove that part of task one.
 The act of adding a profile picture could not be included in Hole19 due to potential privacy concerns.
 However, the participants who did attempt to add the profile picture were not able to accomplish the task anyway.
 The removal of this part of Task 1 was disclosed to some, but not all, participants, which may have affected their difficulty rating for Task 1.
 Another caveat is the fact that we had a limited pool of participants.
 All the participants came from the Usability engineering class which led to biases in our results.
 Because this was a class we could not effectively screen our participants as much as we would have liked.
 Finally, Hole19 was paywalled so some of the features that could have made accomplishing tasks easier were not accessible to the users while they were participating in the study.